-In June 2025, Learning Systems staff began working to bring existing media in the Secured Media Library into compliance with the Title II of the Americans with Disabilities Act (ADA).
-Films that did not meet the new accessibility standards were taken offline and will be returned to their owners beginning in 2027, if not remediated before then.
+In June 2025, Learning Systems staff began working to bring existing media in the Secured Media Library (SML) into compliance with the Title II of the Americans with Disabilities Act (ADA).
+Films that did not meet the new accessibility standards were taken offline and will be returned to their owners beginning in 2027, if they are not remediated before then.
 If a film you want to use in your class is offline in the SML, review all options for streaming media before beginning the remediation process.

 Explore current resources